 By Fábio Dias Moreira Brazil

-The end of input is indicated by a line containing four zeros, separated by spaces.
+indicating the type of figure in the card.
+The end of input is indicated by a line containing only one zero.

-For each test case in the input your program must print a single line, containing an integer, indicating the smallest number of moves needed for the queen to reach the new position.
+For each test case in the input, your program must print a single line, containing one integer, indicating the largest number of sets that can be formed with the given cards.